microsoft/openshift-rhsummit-lab/labDocs/Part1.md

     > cp azuredeploy.parameters.json azuredeploy.parameters.local.json
     ```
 1. Use your preferred text editor to make adjustments to both files.
 We will be
-updating `azuredeploy.local.json` to allow for fewer Master nodes.
+updating `azuredeploy.local.json` to allow for fewer master and infra nodes.
 This is due
 to a 10 core constraint in the Azure Pass.
 The bulk of our editing work will be
 in `azuredeploy.parameters.local.json`.
 There are a number of fields tagged with
 a "changeme" string that will need to be edited.